-Founded Sundog Media Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
-In 1996, we moved to Alaska and Joe started our graphic design business in Anchorage.
+Co-Founded Sundog Media in Nov 1996 – Joe and I met at University of Idaho and dreamed one day we’d own a business where I was the accounting right hand gal and he was the artist dreamer/director.
+In 1996, we moved to Anchorage, Alaska and Joe started our graphic design business.
 By day, I worked in my degreed profession as a full time auditor for Mikunda, Cottrell and Co.
 CPAs.
 By night, when I was not out of town auditing some business in a remote Alaskan village, I was working beside Joe, supporting his talents with mine.
-I learned the basics in design, typesetting, and whatever else was necessary to build the business.
-Two years later we added website design, development, domain management and hosting to our services and I started working full time at Sundog.
+I learned the basics of design, typesetting, and whatever was necessary to support Joe’s design skills.
+In 1998, we added website design, development, domain management and hosting to our services and I started working full time at Sundog.

 After 6 years of marriage and Idaho living, Joe and I realized we needed a life change.
 We were stagnating spiritually and not doing so well with financial decisions either.
 So, we sold most our belongings, vehicles and our newly built home and purchased a truck, travel trailer and tons of cold weather gear.
-I quit my job with the Washington State Auditor’s Office and we headed north; with a quick stop at Mt.
-Rainier to do a winter climbing weekend on the way just for kicks.
-We were on the adventure of a lifetime, or so it felt. 😉
+I quit my job with the Washington State Auditor’s Office and we headed north – with a quick stop at Mt.
+Rainier to do a winter climbing weekend on the way, just for kicks.
+We were on the adventure of a lifetime.
+Or so it felt. 😉

-It took a short 5 days to arrive in Tok, Alaska where my adventure loving husband deserted me!
+It took a short 5 days to arrive in Tok, Alaska where my adventure-loving husband deserted me!
 I couldn’t believe he’d bring me all the way to Alaska and then desert me!
+But he did!
 Didn’t he know that in Alaska, the men outnumber the women by far and he would have a hard time getting another one to come up here?!
+Seriously!
 He sent me into the store to purchase some food and supplies while he ‘pumped gas’ into our F250.
-When I came out, Joe and our 52+ foot long truck and trailer were nowhere to be seen.
+When I came out, he and our 52+ foot long truck and trailer were nowhere to be seen.
 Honestly!
 He had disappeared!
 I couldn’t believe it.
-I was wandering around looking so lost that a police man kindly asked me if he could help.
+I was wandering around looking so lost that a policeman kindly asked me if he could help.
 Still in shock, I explained Joe had disappeared while I shopped.
-I know I love shopping but I hadn’t been gone that long!
-How could he make such a large vehicle disappear? ….In Tok?!!
-You do know there is only 1 street in Tok, right?!
-Ok maybe not. 🙂 After a very long search, during which the station cashier verified 3 times that Joe truly had paid and driven off without me, we discovered he’d driven around behind the gas station to fill up propane… Yep, that’s life with my husband…. full of excitement.
+Now, I know I love shopping but I hadn’t been gone that long!
+How could such a large vehicle disappear?
+In Tok?!!
+You do know there is only one street in Tok, right?!
+Ok, maybe not. 🙂 After a very long search, during which the gas station cashier verified 3 times that Joe truly had paid and driven off without me, we discovered he’d driven around behind the gas station to fill up propane… Yep, that’s life with my husband…. full of excitement.